als244/ml_dataflow/README.md

 ***Not ready yet, soon!***

-You can try out a [simulator](https://dataflowsim.sunshein.net) for what this repo aims to make possible.
+You can try out a [simulator](https://dataflowsim.sunshein.net) for what this repo aims to accomplish.

 ----